Condominium and Townhouse Associations

 Tips for Addressing Problems in an Association

 The first step to address problems with your CIC association is to notify the board of your concerns.
 Although an association may hire agents or independent contractors, such as a management company, the board of directors governs the association and should be aware of issues and concerns that involve the community.
 Thus, if you seek particular information or have an issue with your CIC, make the board aware of the matter.
 If it withholds information or does not respond, ask the board under what authority it is acting

 Many decisions regarding the association’s operation are made through the majority vote of owners at association meetings.
 Minnesota law requires that an association meeting be held at least annually, and special meetings may also be called.
 Accordingly, to make your voice heard, you should attend member meetings when possible and cast your vote on particular issues.

 Because an association is comprised of the unit owners, you may find that you can accomplish a great deal by simply speaking with others in your condominium or townhome association about your concerns or ideas.
 Other concerned members may be willing to join you in contacting the board of directors regarding particular issues or may help determine whether other action is necessary

-- Conciliation Court.
-If your dispute with the association involves an amount less than the $10,000 maximum judgment allowed in conciliation court, you may wish to consider filing a claim in conciliation court, also known as small claims court.
-This amount increases to $15,000 on August 1, 2014.
+If your dispute with the association involves an amount less than the $15,000 maximum judgment allowed in conciliation court, you may wish to consider filing a claim in conciliation court, also known as small claims court.
 This Office has prepared a brochure entitled Conciliation Court: A User’s Guide to Small Claims Court, which provides information regarding filing a claim in conciliation court.